Border control: Immigration law

 Immigration law refers to the national statutes, regulations, and legal precedents governing immigration into and deportation from a country.
 Strictly speaking, it is distinct from other matters such as naturalisation and citizenship, although they are often conflated.
-Immigration laws vary around the world, as well as according to the social and political climate of the times, as acceptance of immigrants sways from the widely inclusive to the deeply nationalist and isolationist.
-Countries frequently maintain laws which regulate both the rights of entry and exit as well as internal rights, such as the duration of stay, freedom of movement, and the right to participate in commerce or government.
+Immigration laws vary around the world and according to the social and political climate of the times, as acceptance of immigrants shifts from the widely inclusive to the deeply nationalist and isolationist.
+Countries frequently maintain laws that regulate both entry and exit rights and internal rights, such as the duration of stay, freedom of movement, and the right to participate in commerce or government.
 National laws regarding the immigration of citizens of that country are regulated by international law.
 The United Nations' International Covenant on Civil and Political Rights mandates that all countries allow entry to their own citizens.